scrabbletank/farhome-rules/rulesdoc.md

 #### Spoken Languages

 ##### Common
-- Common language understood by most speicies in Farhome.
-Its use is so ubiquitous across human nations that the original human language is no longer spoken.
+Common is a universally understood language that nearly every species in Farhome can speak.
+This language has become so pervasive among human nations that the original human tongues have faded into obscurity, no longer actively spoken or maintained.

 ##### Elvish
-- split into 3 categories, High Elf, Wood Elf, Star Elf.
-High elven and star elven are nearly identical, closer to accents.
-Wood elven is almost its own language (Valanth).
+The Elven languages are seperated into three distinct categories: High Elf, Wood Elf, and Star Elf.
+The High Elven and Star Elven languages are closely related, differing mainly in accent.
+In contrast, Wood Elven is almost a separate language, known among native speakers as Valanth.

 ##### Dwarven
-- two variants, high and low dwarvish.
-Languages are similar, difference in regalness.
-Low dwarvish is the language of nobility, high dwarvish is more common.
+Dwarvish consists of two dialects: high dwarvish and low dwarvish.
+While both use a similar structure, they differ significantly in tone and formality.
+Low dwarvish is seen as the language of nobility, often used in courtly settings and formal ceremonies.
+In contrast, high dwarvish is more widely spoken among the common populace.

 ##### Green Tongue
-- otherwise known as orcish, or Kol'Dak in native tongue, used by most goblins, orcs, and creatures they commonly interact with.
-Tlani speak an old variant of green tongue (Quel'ilan) with very little overlap with modern orcish.
+Green Tongue, commonly known as Orcish or Kol'Dak in its native tongue, is the primary language spoken by goblins, orcs, and other species they frequently interact with.
+The Tlani, however, use an ancient variant of this language called Quel'ilan, which has diverged significantly over time, making it distinct from the modern Green Tongue.

 ##### Lizan
-- langauge shared by lizardfolk, drakes, kobolds, and a handful of swamp living creatures.
-While the core language is similar across all species, each race has their own words and phrases that differ.
+Lizan is the language commonly spoken by lizardfolk, drakes, kobolds, and several swamp-dwelling species.
+Although the core structure and vocabulary of Lizan remain consistent across these groups, each race has developed its own unique words and phrases, resulting in slight variations in dialect.

 ##### Sylvani
-- Used by fey creatures, has an enchanting flow that is easy to get lost in, especially when singing.
+Sylvani, a language used by fey creatures, possesses an enchanting and melodic flow that can easily captivate listeners, especially when sung.
 You have expertise with performance challenges when singing Sylvani, and humanoid species that listen are much less likely to pay attention to anyone but you.

 ##### Druidic
-- language of the druids.
-Druidic can be understood to an extent by animals.
-While animals cannot speak it themselves, conversation or nature challenges with animals when speaking druidic have expertise.
+Druidic has a unique connection with nature, allowing it to be partially understood by animals.
+Although animals cannot speak Druidic themselves, they can easily grasp its meaning.
+You have expertise with conversation and nature challenges involving animals when speaking Druidic.

 ##### Draconic
-- language of dragons, it's nearly impossible for non-dragon species to speak, at least fluently.
-Draconic words reverberate across the divine weave, making it particularly dangerous for those not fluent in it to speak.
-Draconic has been known to start small fires, freeze water, and dispell enchantments.
-Wizards fluent in draconic can use it to channel the elements when casting spells.
-Spells that deal elemental damage can be prepared and cast in draconic, allowing you to reroll a die in the spellcasting roll.
-Draconic spells are even more difficult to prepare than normal spells, counting as 2 spells for your prepared spell limit.
+Draconic is notoriously difficult for non-dragon species to speak fluently.
+Words spoken in Draconic reverberate across the divine weave, making it particularly dangerous.
+Draconic has been known to start small fires, freeze water, and dispel enchantments.
+Wizards proficient in Draconic can use it to prepare and cast spells.
+Preparing a spell in Draconic counts as two spells for your prepared spell limit, and when casting elemental spells in Draconic, you may reroll a die in your spellcasting roll.

 ##### Celestial
 - language of spirits, angels, and divine beings